Learning Interpolations between Boltzmann Densities: Implementation and training details

-\subsection{Implementation and training details}
+\section{Implementation and training details}

-Every trainable object in our experiments is parametrized by a weighted sum of MLPs.
+\paragraph*{Architectures.}The parametrization of $V_t$ and $f_t$ are given by a weighted average of 4 MLPs.
 The weighting is done by evenly spaced RBF time-kernels, one for each model.
-Importantly, our architecture is completely oblivious to the $\mathbb{Z}_2 \ltimes C_n$-symmetry of the $\phi^4$ theory and computes the divergence numerically.
+In the case of the Gaussian targets the MLPs has two hidden layers with 64 neurons per layer, in the case of the quantum particle the MLPs has 3 hidden layers with 128 neurons per layer.
+Between the linear layers we use swish nonlinearities.
+The parametrization of $C_t$ consists of a single MLP with the same hyperparameters as the mixture components of the parametrizations of $V_t$ and $f_t$.
+Importantly, our architecture is completely oblivious to the $\mathbb{Z}_2 \ltimes C_n$-symmetry of the lattice of quantum mechanical particle and to the $\mathbb{Z}_2$-symmetry of the double-well potential.
+We rely on automatic differentiation to compute all derivatives.
 We leave the exploitation of symmetries and the use of architectures with analytic expressions for the divergence of $V_t$ \citep{eqFlows,cnf2}, as well as for $\nabla f_t$ and $\partial_t f_t$, for future work.
-The choices of hyperparameters are given in Table \ref{tab:params}.
-Everything was implemented in JAX \citep{jax2018github} and executed on one of eight A100 GPUs.

-\paragraph{Computational costs} To optimize the ``baseline'' reverse KL objective one needs a parametrization of $V_t$ and to integrate $\nabla \cdot V_t$ along the trajectories.
-In addition to this, the deformation loss also needs to parametrize $C_t$ and $f_t$ and to integrate an expression depending on $\nabla \cdot V_t,\partial_t f, \nabla f$ and $C_t$.
-This means that the same number of training steps are more expensive computationally when using the deformation loss.
-The experiments lasted $\sim2.1$-times longer on the Gaussian mixtures and $\sim1.85$-times longer on the $\phi^4$ theory when using the deformation loss instead of the reverse KL-divergence.
-In the case of the prescribed linear interpolation on the Gaussian targets, the training lasted $\sim 1.6$ times longer than with the reverse KL.

-\paragraph{Weighting of the trajectories} An important detail of the implementation is related to the weighting of the trajectories.
-In Eq. \ref{eq:defloss} we introduced $w(z)=\frac{e^{-S(\gamma_1(z))}}{q_\theta(\gamma_1(z))}$ assigning weights to trajectories.
-If $q_\theta$ is far from $p$ then the values of these weights can be large, leading to numerical issues.
-To avoid this, we normalize these weights per batch.
+\paragraph*{Optimization.} We train with a batch size of 256 using the Adam optimizer \citep{kingma2017adam} and evaluate on batches of size 4096.
+The trajectories of the flow are computed by a 4{th}-order Runge-Kutta solver with 50 integration steps.
+The $N=64$ and $N=32$ runs in \S \ref{sec:DoubleWell} are trained for $2.5 \times 10^5$ and $10^5$ iterations, respectively.
+All other models are trained for $10^4$ iterations.
+The initial learning rate of $3\times 10^{-3}$ is annealed to 0 following a cosine schedule.